theproductiveprogrammer/koredb/README.md

 # Who Am I
-Each **Kore** node writes to it's own personal log and shares this log with other nodes to create the integrated log.
-Each personal log is identified by a UUID.
+Each **Kore** node writes to it's own personal piece of the log (see
+'**Kore Record Fields**' below) and shares this with other nodes to create the integrated log.
+Each personal log is identified by a
+UUID.

 It is recommended that you set a
 UUID for every node that is